COVID-19 EHS Resources

 Here is information on disinfecting your work areas:

 While Facility Services will continue to provide custodial services across campus, the need for more frequent cleaning means that each person on campus is expected to assist with cleaning their work spaces and possibly cleaning high touch point locations in their common spaces.
 Please refer to the information below for guidance in how to accomplish this.
 Thank you for helping to "Protect the Pride".

-- Place a workorder for the cleaning supplies or personal protective equipment that you need.
+Place a workorder for the cleaning supplies that you need.
 Many of these items will not be charged to your department, even though you will need to enter your speedtype to complete the work order, it will be charged to the COVID-19 speedtype by Facility Services..

 This is a poster that you can post in your area to remind individuals of types of things that are high touch point and require more frequent disinfecting.

 Here are some guidelines for different situations on campus: